Westminster School

 “Some STEAM activities are designed around the students’ current class topics, as well as current events,” says Jones.

-The idea behind STEM is that mathematics, engineering, science, and technology should not exist as separate scholastic entities because they are inherently interconnected.
+The essence of STEM is to integrate mathematics, engineering, science, and technology, recognizing their inherent interconnectedness.
 To tackle large-scale problems in these fields, you need the foundational understanding of all elements.

 The underlying idea of STEAM is the same.
 In these programs, the arts are seen as a critical aspect that can inform and deepen a child’s understanding of the hard sciences.